mobyinc/Cathode/README.md

 [![Code Climate](https://codeclimate.com/github/mobyinc/Cathode.png)](https://codeclimate.com/github/mobyinc/Cathode)
 [![Dependency Status](https://gemnasium.com/mobyinc/Cathode.svg)](https://gemnasium.com/mobyinc/Cathode)

-Cathode is a gem for Rails projects that generates API boilerplate for resourceful applications.
+Cathode is a gem for Rails projects that provides a DSL for generating dynamic API boilerplate (created at runtime, no generated files) for resourceful applications.
+It comes with default behavior for CRUD operations and support for ActiveModel associations, allowing you to greatly reduce the amount of boilerplate you write.
+Cathode also supports custom actions and token authorization.
+It has first-class support for versioning, so that nothing in your API exists outside the context of a version.

 ## Features
+* Versioning of resources and actions
-* Generate endpoints for common CRUD actions:
+* Default behavior for CRUD operations
-  * Listing resources, optionally filtered and paginated
+  * Listing resources, optionally paginated
   * Finding a single resource
   * Creating a new resource
   * Updating a resource
   * Deleting a resource
-* Endpoints respond to JSON and output JSON by default (possibly add XML et al later on?)
+* Endpoints respond to JSON and output JSON
-* Versioning of endpoints
 * Custom (non-resourceful) actions on versions and resources
 * Nested resources
 * Singular resources
+* Strong parameters
+* API tokens

 ## Roadmap
 See [roadmap.md](https://github.com/mobyinc/Cathode/blob/master/roadmap.md).